Duration: 1 year full time

 Our world is on a "highway to climate hell” according to a recent statement by the UN secretary general.
 Given that marketing and consumption activity are understood as a key driver of both the social and environmental dimensions of the current sustainability crisis, this module looks at unpacking their inter-relationship.
 Using a variety of perspectives, it explores the role of marketing and consumer culture both at a macro, societal level and at a more micro, operational level.
 Subsequently, the module explores what can be done, and at what level, to enable a more positive role for businesses, policy actors, and everyday consumers.
 This module is essential for anyone recognising that traditional marketing techniques and consumption patterns need to be radically revisited to tackle current social and environmental challenges.

-In this module you will examine the principal means of marketing communications – advertising, promotion, public relations, direct marketing and sales teams.
+In this module you will examine the principal means of marketing communications – advertising, promotion, public relations, and direct marketing.
 You will develop an understanding of the contemporary media environment and how this impacts on marketers' efforts to communicate with stakeholders.
-You will examine how communications must be tailored to the market segment, and look at the impact of communication cultures, particularly overseas, on market entry.
+You will examine how communications must be tailored to the market segments and media channels, and look at the impact of communication cultures, particularly across markets and internationally.

 Digital technologies are transforming how marketing is developed and delivered.
 Contemporary marketers need sophisticated digital media and IT skills, alongside a knowledge of their practical application within Digital Marketing.
 This module reflects on the use of digital technologies within marketing and examines how they can be used within a range of commercial environments.
 The module focuses on the strategic use of digital marketing and its application to areas such as brand management, international business, marketing ethics, SEO, Content Marketing, PPC & Google Ads, and cutting-edge developments such as social & digital media, Netnography, digital segmentation, as well as its integration with more traditional marketing.